Stephan Loewentheil: The White House

-During the 1980s, Loewentheil began selling books to the White House, through a relationship with Joseph Verner Reed Jr., Chief of Protocol to President George H.W.
-Bush.
+During the 1980s, Loewentheil began selling books to the White House, through a relationship with Joseph Verner Reed Jr., Chief of Protocol to President George H. W. Bush.
 Reed suggested that antique books on American history and culture be given as official state gifts to foreign dignitaries, and sought the help of Mr. Loewentheil to procure these gifts.
 Upon Soviet President Mikhail Gorbachev's visit to Washington in 1990 to sign the Chemical Weapons Accord, he was presented with an original 1804 edition of John Marshall's biography of George Washington, which was acquired from the 19th Century Rare Book and Photograph Shop.
 Loewentheil continued this relationship with the White House through the Obama administration.

 Rare book acquisitions

 Loewentheil has purchased several high-profile rare books and manuscripts at auction throughout his career.

 In 2010, Loewentheil purchased one of the few remaining privately owned copies of William Shakespeare's First Folio at a Sotheby's auction in London, one of multiple copies of the First Folio he has owned over the years.
 Charles Darwin has long been of particular interest to Loewentheil, who purchased a leaf of Darwin's original manuscript of On the Origin of Species for $250,000 at Sotheby's in 2016.

 Loewentheil is a leading collector of and dealer in Edgar Allan Poe books and manuscripts.
 In 1991, he acquired the first edition of Poe's first book, Tamerlane and Other Poems, one of twelve extant copies.
 In 1992, Loewentheil published The Poe Catalogue: A descriptive catalogue of the Stephan Loewentheil collection of Edgar Allan Poe material.
 He was awarded an honorary membership by the Poe Studies Association in 2009 for his contribution to Poe scholarship.

 On October 14, 2020, Loewentheil bid and won another copy of the complete First Folio of Comedies, Histories and Tragedies by William Shakespeare.
 The volume was published in 1623 by English actors John Heminges and Henry Condell, friends of the playwright.
 After a six-minute bidding battle between three telephone buyers at Christie's New York, Loewentheil prevailed with a bid of $9.98 million—making it the most expensive printed volume of literature sold at auction to date.
 This volume, at least the fifth copy of the First Folio that Loewentheil has owned – and one of only six known complete copies in private hands – had been owned since 1977 by Mills College, a private four-year, women-only, liberal arts college in Oakland, California.

-In June of 2024, Loewentheil acquired a copy of WIlliam Blake's Songs of Innocence and of Experience with a winning bid of $4.32 million at Sotheby's.
+In June 2024, Loewentheil acquired a copy of William Blake's Songs of Innocence and of Experience with a winning bid of $4.32 million at Sotheby's.
 The book was etched, printed, and hand colored by Blake and is one of only six copies in private hands.